 Pillar of information on the 'Beauty in Asia - 200 BCE to Today" Exhibition at the Ancient Civilisations Museum.

-Uma or Parvati, the wife of Shiva was the epitome of beauty in the 11th Century.In the 21st Century, beauty is something that was probably unimaginable during Uma's time.
+Uma or Parvati, the wife of Shiva was the epitome of beauty in the 11th Century.In the 21st Century, beauty is something that was probably unimaginable during Uma's time."Your great-grandfather would not recognise Singapore River if he were here today."
+Instead of warehouses and godowns, these buildings lining the river are now restaurants and pubs.
+Where numerous bumboats ply the river carrying goods from overseas, there are now river-boat cruises for tourists and locals on family outings.

 Before stepping into the museum, you can take in another aspect of what is beautiful - architecture.
 They don't make buildings with designs like these anymore.